 Well, never mind the thousand or so additional large spiders in the surrounding hills.
-Was said spider really a cunning one, abiding its time, waiting for us to fall sleep and strike in swift fashion?
+Was said spider really a cunning one, biding its time, waiting for us to fall asleep and strike in swift fashion?
 Not likely.
-I felt for the poor thing, who had made a huge error in judgement by coming into our dead-end road.
-Worst, coming across mother, who rarely showed herself to the street.
+I felt for the poor thing, who had made a huge error in judgment by coming into our dead-end road.
+Worst, coming across Mother, who rarely showed herself on the street.
 Talk about poor timing…

 - It’s too big… I just can’t kill it.
 None of you will do it?

-We kept on our passive mode, mainly hoping to get back inside and turn on the TV by that point.
+We kept in our passive mode, mainly hoping to get back inside and turn on the TV by that point.

 We couldn’t leave her out there though.
 Then the idea came to her head.